mjosaarinen/sm4ni/README.md

 ## Notes

-This is part of ongoing research work.
+This is part of ongoing research work, and I think I am the first person who discovered this trick.
+So please give me some credit if you use this.